microphone Radio Days!

 Fall 1959 Bernie Schroeder begins 40+ year career at WMTE.

-Harriet Laird is General Manager.
+Harriet Laird becomes WMTE Station Manager.

 c.1962 WMTE studios relocate to the third floor of the Hotel Chippewa at the intersection of Pine and Water Streets in downtown Manistee.